facebook/react/docs/docs/react-without-jsx.md

 );
 ```

-`React.createElement()` takes a component, a `props` object, and any amount of children.
-The given component can be in the form of a string (`React.createElement("div", null, null)`), a sub-class of `React.Component`, or a plain stateless-functional component.
+`React.createElement()` takes three arguments arguments: a component, a `props` object, and any number of children as the final arguments.

+The component argument can take a number of forms:

+1. A string - `React.createElement("div", null, null)`
+2. A sub-class of `React.Component` - `React.createElement(Hello, null, null)`
+3. A plain stateless-functional componet - `React.createElement(HelloFunctionalComponent, null, null)`

-To learn more about the function signature and arguments, you can read [the API documentation.](https://facebook.github.io/react/docs/react-api.html#createelement)
+To learn more about the function signature and arguments, you can read [the API documentation.](/docs/react-api.html#createelement)

 ### Examples

 If you're curious to see more examples of how JSX is converted to JavaScript, you can try out [the online Babel compiler](https://babeljs.io/repl/#?babili=false&evaluate=true&lineWrap=false&presets=es2015%2Creact%2Cstage-0&code=function%20hello()%20%7B%0A%20%20return%20%3Cdiv%3EHello%20world!%3C%2Fdiv%3E%3B%0A%7D).

-If you want to use `React.createElement()` API without ES6, follow the [React Without ES6 Guide](https://facebook.github.io/react/docs/react-without-es6.html) and use `React.createElement()` instead of JSX.
+If you want to use `React.createElement()` API without ES6, follow the [React Without ES6 Guide](/docs/react-without-es6.html) and use `React.createElement()` instead of JSX.

 ### Eliminating Boilerplate

-If writing `React.createElement()` often becomes tiring, a common pattern is the assign the function to a shorter variable and use it as shorthand.
-Using this shorthand allows for creating elements without JSX to be almost as convenient creating elements with JSX.
+If writing `React.createElement()` often becomes tiring, a common pattern is to assign the function to a shorter variable and use it as shorthand.
+Using this shorthand allows for creating elements without JSX to be almost as convenient as creating elements with JSX.

 ```js
 const e = React.createElement;